-Christina E. Crawford is Assistant Professor of modern / contemporary architecture and urbanism at Emory University, and a licensed architect.
+Christina E. Crawford is Assistant Professor of modern / contemporary architecture and urbanism, and a licensed architect.
+Her recently completed book manuscript, Spatial Revolution: Architecture and planning in the early Soviet state, explores the foundations of early Soviet urban theory and practice through investigation of specific industrial sites.
+New research, Atlanta Housing Interplay, investigates international transfer of ideas about social housing using the first federally-funded housing projects in the U.S.—Atlanta’s Techwood and University Homes (1934-36)—as principal nodes.
 She is the faculty advisor for the Architectural Studies Minor and the QSS Architectural Studies track.
-Her current book project, Spatial Revolution, explores the foundations of early Soviet urban theory and practice through investigation of specific industrial sites, and new research investigates international transfer of ideas about social housing using the first federally-funded housing projects in the U.S.—Atlanta’s Techwood and University Homes (1934-36)—as principal nodes.

-Joan Busquets and Christina Crawford.
+Joan Busquets with Christina E. Crawford.
 Chicago: Two Grids Between Lake and River (Redesigning Gridded Cities series).
-San Francisco: AR+D Publishers, 2017.
+San Francisco: ORO Editions, 2017.

+Christina E. Crawford.
 “Dialectical Landscapes of Soviet Housing.”
-Towards a History of Ecological Housing: Rethinking the Relationship between Landscape and Dwelling, edited by Jeanne Haffner.
-London: Routledge (forthcoming, 2019).
+Towards a History of Ecological Housing: Rethinking the Relationship between Landscape and Dwelling, ed.
+Jeanne Haffner.
+London: Routledge (forthcoming, 2020).

+Christina E. Crawford.
 “The Case for Saving Socialist Space.”
-Research Companion to Landscape Architecture, edited by Ellen Braae and Henriette Steiner.
-London: Routledge (forthcoming, 2018).
+Research Companion to Landscape Architecture, ed.
+Ellen Braae and Henriette Steiner.
+London: Routledge, 2019, 260-274.

-Christina E. Crawford and Tim Love.
+Tim Love and Christina Crawford.
 "Plot Logic: Character-Building through Creative Parcelisation."
-In Urban Design and the Real Estate Development Process, edited by Steve Tiesdell and David Adams.
-Oxford: Wiley-Blackwell, 2011.
+In Urban Design and the Real Estate Development Process, ed.
+Steve Tiesdell and David Adams.
+Oxford: Wiley-Blackwell, 2011, 92-113.